Hypertension Myths – Video Guide | KOSA Acupuncture in Tulsa OK

 • because it is not to take care of root problems (or causes) but to manage the blood pressure only.

-• because with lower blood flow rate than needed, the reversal would become more difficult or even impossible not to mention the chance of the other organ(s)’ getting unhealthy or unhealthier.
+• because with a lower blood flow rate than needed, the reversal would become more difficult or even impossible not to mention the chance of the other organ(s)’ getting unhealthy or unhealthier.

 • because, for example, although it is said that calcium channel blockers, also called calcium antagonists, relax and widen blood vessels by affecting the muscle cells in the arterial walls (www,drugs.com), not all blood vessels would be evenly relaxed and widened and blood vessels may not be the only body parts affected by calcium channel blockers.